ShaunSpinelli/hamba/README.md

 ------------------

-* Add Stripe Connect so that when a jop poster pays a move hamba get a percentage.
+* Add Stripe Connect so that when a job poster pays a move hamba get a percentage.

 * Add internal messaging system.